 Western biomedical culture emphasizes a clear dichotomy between the mind and the body as well as what is observable (objective) and what is not (subjective) [92].
 Pain is not easily measured, making its assessment and treatment a challenge in Western medicine [92].
 In addition, many healthcare professionals may not be adequately trained to incorporate spirituality in the management and treatment of pain for patients who desire to incorporate a more holistic approach [93].
 The Western American medical paradigm also leans toward cure rather than care [92].
 Patients who present with symptoms that lead to a diagnosis for which there is a clear pathway of interventions and treatment are "favored."
+Furthermore, in terms of pharmacologic pain management, the Western biomedical model has stigmatized addiction, resulting in stigmatization of patients who seek pain management medications [205].
 Because of the subjective nature of pain, healthcare professionals must often make clinical decisions in the face of a lack of absolute, clear physical evidence [94].
+This is complicated by the fact that, in the biomedical model, the relationship between the practitioner and the patient positions the practitioner as the expert, with authority and power, and the patient as subordinate [205].